 Top tip: There is actually no photography allowed at the penguin parade once the sun sets.
 This is to conserve the penguins natural environment and to not scare them off with lots of flashes and noises.
 It’s good to know before you arrive to avoid disappointment.

-Try a bit of everything that the Phillip Island Chocolate Factory
+Try a bit of everything at the Phillip Island Chocolate Factory

 This is no ordinary chocolate factory.
 It’s Panny’s Amazing World of Chocolate, with endless entertainment, attractions and free samples to keep your attention for hours.
 Panny’s is actually a series of experiences, dedicated to sharing the story of chocolate and offering visitors the chance to explore the life of a humble cocoa bean.